Retroperspect/LoanBroker-Group8/README.md

 ## Systems
 This section will list and give an overview of all the systems that are integrated to become a complete LoanBroker.

+LoanBroker Systemoverview: Overview (Link).

+Message transformations through the system: Flow-Chart (Link).

+List of all systems:
 - Website:
 ```
 Hosted on: AWS - IIS = IP: